FAQs about NCDA and NCDA Members

 NCDA provides extensive support to its members with a wide variety of services (see complete list under Membership: Benefits).

-- Professional and technical training and certification including the development of and ongoing training in the Facilitating Career Development (FCD) and NCDA Credential.
+- Professional and technical training and certification including the development of and ongoing training in the Facilitating Career Development (FCD) and NCDA Credential, as well as The Hub courses for professional development.

 - The NCDA annual conference provides an extensive array of presentations, institutes and programs for career professionals.